Darrel Williams Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- Williams' zero rushing yards in his only career matchup against the Bengals are 43.5 fewer yards than his over/under in Sunday's game.
+- Against the Bengals, Williams' zero rushing yards in his lone career matchup are 47.5 fewer than his over/under in Sunday's game.

-- Williams did not have a touchdown run in that contest against the Bengals.

-- The Bengals have the NFL's fourth-ranked defense against the run, surrendering 92.1 yards per game.
+- Conceding 92.1 rushing yards per game, the Bengals have the fourth-ranked run defense in the NFL.

-- The Chiefs are up against the NFL's seventh-ranked D when it comes to rushing TDs conceded (12 this year).
+- The Chiefs are up against the NFL's seventh-ranked D when it comes to rushing TDs conceded (12 this season).

 Recent Performances

-- Last week against the Steelers, Williams racked up 55 yards on 11 carries (averaging five yards per carry).
+- In last week's matchup against the Steelers, Williams carried the ball 11 times for 55 yards (five yards per carry).

-- Williams has 18 carries for 75 yards (25.0 yards per game) in his last three games.
+- Williams has totaled 75 rushing yards on 18 carries (25.0 yards per game) with zero touchdowns over his last three outings.

-- And he has caught six passes for 61 yards (20.3 per game) with one TD.
+- He's also caught six passes for 61 yards (20.3 per game) and one touchdown.

 Williams' Kansas City Teammates